This section covers the main architectural aspects you need to consider when deploying PostgreSQL in Kubernetes.

 -rw suffix service.

-In case of temporary or permanent unavailability of the primary, Kubernetes
+In case of temporary or permanent unavailability of the primary, for High

 Applications must be aware of the limitations that Hot Standby presents and familiar with the way PostgreSQL operates when dealing with these workloads.

 Applications can access hot standby replicas through the